decretist/Dissertation/Chapter1/chapter1.md

     Law*, 5 (USD KBR160 .H57 2008) The standard modern edition of the
     *Digest* can be found in Paul Krüger and Theodor Mommsen, eds., *Corpus Iuris Civilis*, 3 vols.
 (Berolini: apud Weidmannos, 1928).
-    (CUA Canon Law KC9 .K94 1928) There is a recent English translation of the *Digest* in Alan Watson, ed., *The Digest of Justinian* (Philadelphia, Pa: University of Pennsylvania Press, 1985).
-(UCSD K0 .D5438 1985) \[See review by Charlie Donohue, Jr. in *Stanford Law Review* (<https://www.jstor.org/stable/1228877>)\] There is an
+    There is a recent English translation
+    of the *Digest* in Alan Watson, ed., *The Digest of Justinian* (Philadelphia, Pa: University of Pennsylvania Press, 1985).
+    \[See review by Charlie Donohue, Jr. in *Stanford Law Review* (<https://www.jstor.org/stable/1228877>)\] There is an
     excellent facsimile edition of the *Codex* *Florentinus* (Firenze, Biblioteca Laurenziana, *sine* *numero*), the sixth- or